RevenueCat

 Building

-Section titled “Building”This project is a free Swift Package Manager module that uses the Skip plugin to transpile Swift into Kotlin.
+Section titled “Building”This project is a Swift Package Manager module that uses the Skip plugin to build the package for both iOS and Android.

 Testing